-1) Top sheet: on the downward-facing surface is printed 26 vertical columns of fixed resistor material for sensing Y-axis position, covered with a second layer of force-sensing resistor material to sense pressure.
+1) Top sheet: on the downward-facing surface are printed 26 vertical columns of fixed resistor material for sensing Y-axis position, covered with a second layer of force-sensing resistor material to sense pressure.

 The ends of the rows and columns are connected to analog switches, which connect them to either +3.3v, ground, or ADC (with or without a pull-up resistor to +3.3v), depending on whether X, Y or Z (pressure) is being measured: